Bourbon (group): 1989-1999: diversification and IPO

-Then, the group continued its diversification in mainland France with the acquisition of 50% of Compagnie Chambon (Marseilles) in 1991.
-It thus took control of the company Surf.
-The group then expanded into the offshore oil and gas maritime services sector, for which it acquired the companies Les Abeilles (towage) and Setaf-Saget (solid bulk transport) in 1996.
+Then, the group continued its diversification in mainland France with the acquisition of 50% of Compagnie Chambon (Marseilles) in 1991, taking control of the company Surf.
+The group then expanded into offshore oil and gas maritime services, by acquiring the companies Les Abeilles (towage) and Setaf-Saget (solid bulk transport) in 1996.
 In 1998, the Bourbon Group went public, on the Second Market of the Paris Stock Exchange.

 2000-2006: refocusing on maritime services

 The group separated from its historical activities between 2001 and 2002 and accelerated its refocusing on maritime services by positioning itself with, from 2003, on deep offshore maritime services in Brazil and West Africa and in 2004 on subsea operations by acquiring the company Gaia Enterprise, which a year later became Bourbon Offshore Gaia.

 In October 2003, Bourbon entered the capital of Naïade Resorts, a group managing the hotels Les Villas du Lagon, Les Villas du Récif and Les Créoles.
 In August 2007, the group resold its shares to shareholders of the hotel group.

-In May 2005, the group bought out CBo Territoria in the area of property development.
-It is a question of exploiting the land heritage inherited by the group's chairman and managing director, Jacques de Chateauvieux.
-In 2013, he sold his shares in CBo Territoria to the managers of the property company.
+In 2005, Vindémia was sold to the Casino Group; the sale became final in 2007.
+The group also bought out CBo Territoria, a property development company.